 But most people don’t do that.
 After they are done using the grill, they simply let the charcoal burn away on its own.
 While that is fine outdoors, inside the house, the levels of CO will rise very quickly.

-How to Use a Space Heater
+How To Safely Use A Space Heater

 Electric space heaters can save you some money on your bills as long as you use them in small spaces and only to warm up the area in your vicinity.
 However, you need to pay special attention to the way in which you use a space heater to make sure you are safe at all times.